 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and thanks you for RELYING on her to bring you the best English blogs every Thursday!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and thanks you for RELYING on her to bring you the best English content every Thursday!

 Looking for more phrases, ways to use English everyday, or get the conversation started?
 Sign up for our newsletter or check out the website!